fischstreicheln/fischstreicheln.github.io/_posts/linux_ubuntu/2019-01-19-things-to-do-right-after-ubuntu-installation.md

 ref: "Things to do right after Ubuntu installation"
 lang: en
 category: [Linux, Ubuntu, Operating System]
-tags: installation setting
+tags: setting
 author: Jason
 date: 2019-01-19
 last-update: 2019-01-30
 img: warty-final-ubuntu.png
 ---

-> {% include ref/more-about.html ref = "(Re-)install Ubuntu dual-booting with Windows 10" lang = page.lang direction = "last" %}
+> {% include ref/more-about.html ref = "Install Ubuntu with Windows 10 dual boot" lang = page.lang direction = "last" %}

 After the installation, there are several settings and customization need to be configured for better experience of using Ubuntu.